Article Intent

 Upon arrival, the Inn’s “stilt” architecture—a modern nod to traditional fishing stages—commands the skyline.
 I handed my keys to the valet; at the Inn, cars are kept out of sight to preserve the silence of the landscape.

 Stepping inside, I went blank.
 The scale of the North Atlantic framed by floor-to-ceiling windows is overwhelming.
-While local women sat nearby, stitching together “couverture piqués” (hand-made quilts), Fogo Island Workshop, my host, began my orientation.
-I was too busy absorbing the hand-crafted interiors and the sheer warmth of the space.
+Nearby, local women were stitching handmade couverture piqués, while my host began to orient me to the space.
+I was too busy absorbing the handcrafted interiors and the warmth of the room to say much of anything useful.

 The Art of the Stay